Emmanuelson321/Sprocket-Central-Marketing_Analysis/README.md

 ![KPMG dirt data](https://github.com/Emmanuelson321/Sprocket-Central-Analysis/assets/134542481/5706e868-a63e-4d41-b633-a45dfe2e474d)

 The Original customer demographic dataset contained 20,000 rows and 13 columns.
 There are 4002 distinct customers and 20,000 distinct transactions.
-The following are the steps I took for the data cleaning process;
+The following are the steps I took for the data cleaning process:
 - Inconsistent data type for the same attribute (e.g. numeric values for some fields and strings for others)
 - Removed duplicates values
 - Removed irrelevant columns such as the _Default column_
 - Customer IDs 753 and 3790 are deceased and therefore not useful for the analysis

-## Data wrangling & Modelling
+## Data wrangling & Modeling
-After several data-cleaning processes to ensure validity, accuracy, and consistency.
-Appropriate data transformations are made to ensure consistent data types for a given field, the Date of birth column(D.O.B) was transformed into 4 age brackets using the Tableau **table calculation** feature.
+After several data-cleaning processes to ensure validity, accuracy, and consistency, Appropriate data transformations are made to ensure consistent data types for a given field, the Date of birth column (D.O.B.) was transformed into 4 age brackets using the Tableau **table calculation** feature.

 ## Data Analysis & Visualization
+The dashboard provides marketing insights and answers through an interactive report page.
+Here is the link to the [dashboard] (https://public.tableau.com/shared/NWN4RCXC6?:display_count=n&:origin=viz_share_link)

 ![KPMG Dashboard](https://github.com/Emmanuelson321/Sprocket-Central-Analysis/assets/134542481/a1fa70f8-81da-45eb-9848-4f9952021b85)

+## Insights
+## Recommendation